deepakpillai/WebSpider/README.md

 # WebSpider

 Welcome to WebSpider!
 This project is a comprehensive web crawler designed to index large portions of the internet efficiently and effectively.
+You can retrieve the data based on semantic similarity.
 Below, you'll find an overview of what WebSpider does, how it works, and how you can get started.

 ## Features